Irish Terrier

 Terrier Medium Hypoallergenic

 The Irish Terrier is a beloved medium breed from Ireland, ranked #117 in AKC popularity.
-Known for being a wonderful companion, this terrier breed combines intelligence with a loyal disposition that has earned them fans worldwide.
+Irish Terriers are bold, dashing dogs with a reckless courage that earned them the reputation as the daredevils of the terrier world, fearless in the face of any challenge.

 Quick Stats